 REPRESENTATIVE MATTERS

-- Successfully defended on appeal and defeated review at the Texas Supreme Court of the denial of an anti-SLAPP motion filed on the eve of trial and obtained affirmance of sanctions award against the movant.
+- Successfully defended on appeal the denial of an anti-SLAPP motion filed on the eve of trial and obtained affirmance of sanctions award against the movant, including defeating review at the Texas Supreme Court.
 Patriot Contracting, LLC v.
 Mid-Main Properties, LP, No. 14-20-00724-CV, 2022 WL 1251236 (Tex.
 App.—Houston [14th Dist.]
 Apr.
-28, 2022, no pet. h.).
+28, 2022, pet. denied).
 Read more about the win here: https://azalaw.com/aza-beats-frivolous-anti-slapp-appeal-in-construction-case/

 - Obtained affirmance of the denial of a special appearance in the Fourteenth Court of Appeals.
 Marquette Transportation Company, LLC, et al. v.
 Simon, No. 14-21-00729-CV (Dec.
 13, 2022).

-- Secured the reversal of a district court order that had affirmed federal agency’s FOIA determination that information about client’s accounting methodology was subject to disclosure under FOIA.
+- Secured reversal of a district court order that had affirmed federal agency’s FOIA determination that information about client’s accounting methodology was subject to disclosure under FOIA.
 Ryan LLC v.
 Dep’t of the Interior, No. 22-10373 (Nov.
 28, 2022).

 EDUCATION